kubernetes-sigs/gateway-api/site-src/v1alpha2/references/cross-namespace-references.md

 desired feature, but a safeguard like ReferencePolicy, [vulnerabilities](https://github.com/kubernetes/kubernetes/issues/103675) can emerge.

-!!!note
+!!! note

-    When discussing the process of creating cross-namespace object references, this document and the documentation on the API itself refers to the object being referred to as "the referent object", using the [meaning](https://dictionary.cambridge.org/dictionary/english/referent)
+    When discussing the process of creating cross-namespace object references, this document and the documentation on the API itself talk about the object being referred to using the name "the referent object", using the [meaning](https://dictionary.cambridge.org/dictionary/english/referent)
     of "referent" to be "the person, thing, or idea that a word, phrase, or object refers to".